-- Place the engine in vertical position in a wellventilated area with good drainage. - 2.
-Remove the plug from the flushing port.
+- Place the engine in vertical position in a wellventilated area with good drainage. - 2) Remove the plug from the flushing port.

-- 3. Install flushing device (if needed) and garden hose. - Start the water keep pressure between 20 -40 psi (140 - 300 kPa).
+Install flushing device (if needed) and garden hose.

+- Place the remote control lever in NEUTRAL with the propeller removed. - 5) Start the water keep pressure between 20 to 40 psi (140 to 300 kPa).

-- Start the engine run it at idle only and flush it for at least five minutes. - 6.
-Shut off the engine, remove the flusher (if used), and install the plug.
-If the plug is also the water pump indicator, turn it so the water streams out to the side, where it can be seen easily from the helm. - 7.
-Leave the outboard in vertical position long enough to completely drain the powerhead.
+- 6) Start the engine run it at idle only and flush it for at least five minutes. - 7) Shut OFF the engine, remove the flusher (if used), and install the plug.
+If the plug is also the water pump indicator, turn it so the water streams out to the side, where it can be seen easily from the helm. - Leave the outboard in vertical position long enough to completely drain the powerhead.